Heliotropiaceae

 Ixorhea is sister to Euploca and Myriopus.
 Together they form a clade sister to Heliotropium, which comprises four major clades: Heliotropium sect.
 Heliothamnus I.M.Johnst., Old World Heliotropium, Heliotropium sect.
 Cochranea (Miers) Post & Kuntze, and the Tournefortia-clade, the latter comprising Tournefortia sect.
 Tournefortia and all remaining New World species of Heliotropium.

 History

-Prior to a 2016 revision, Heliotropiaceae was considered a subfamily of the Boraginaceae: Heliotropioideae.
+Prior to a 2016 revision, Heliotropiaceae were considered a subfamily of the Boraginaceae: Heliotropioideae.
 Even before that, however, there was already some indication in the field that Heliotropiaceae deserved to be recognized as an independent family.
 Anatomically, the presence of anatropous ovules in Heliotropiaceae as well as the presence of long suspensors and endosperm haustoria in Boraginaceae drove the earliest divide between the two families in the literature.
-Later, molecular data collected from a variety of families in the Boraginales collectively indicated that the Hydrophyllaceae was sister to the Heliotropiaceae, something that rendered the Boraginaceae paraphyletic.
+Later, molecular data collected from a variety of families in the Boraginales collectively indicated that the Hydrophyllaceae were sister to the Heliotropiaceae, something that rendered the Boraginaceae paraphyletic.